 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-- an unusual or allergic reaction to this drug, other medicines, foods, dyes, or preservatives
+-an unusual or allergic reaction to vorinostat, other medicines, foods, dyes, or preservatives

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
 Do not chew, crush, or open the capsules.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.